Decius: Persecution of Christians

-Fighting the Goths and death
+Campaigns against the Goths and death

-The Goths enter the Balkans

 The barbarian incursions into the Empire were becoming more daring and frequent whereas the Empire was facing a serious economic crisis in Decius' time.
 During his brief reign, Decius engaged in important operations against the Goths, who crossed the Danube to raid districts of Moesia and Thrace.
 This is the first considerable occasion that the Goths – who would later come to play such an important role – appear in the historical record.
 The Goths under King Cniva were surprised by the emperor while besieging Nicopolis on the Danube; the Goths fled through the difficult terrain of the Balkans, but then doubled back and surprised the Romans near Beroë (modern Stara Zagora), sacking their camp and dispersing the Roman troops (Battle of Beroe).
 The Goths then moved to attack Philippopolis (modern Plovdiv), which fell into their hands.
-The governor of Thrace, Titus Julius Priscus, declared himself emperor under Gothic protection in opposition to Decius but Priscus's challenge was rendered moot when he was killed soon afterwards.
+The governor of Thrace, Titus Julius Priscus, declared himself emperor under Gothic protection in opposition to Decius but Priscus' challenge was rendered moot when he was killed soon afterwards.
 Then the invaders began returning to their homeland, laden with booty and captives, among them many of senatorial rank.